|Course Code||CR 700|

 Are there early assessment procedures?

-Yes, the Assessment Test is provisionally scheduled to take place at the CIT Cork School of Music from Thursday to Saturday, 12th - 14th April 2018.
+Yes, the Assessment Test is provisionally scheduled to take place at the MTU Cork School of Music 16th - 17th April, 2021.

 4 years (8 semesters)